How Granny Flat Rules are Changing in NZ 2026 | KiwiSpan

-The New Zealand government has passed the Building and Construction (Small Stand-alone Dwellings) Amendment Bill, which will make it easier, quicker, and less costly to build small standalone dwellings (or ‘granny flats’) by exempting some from the requirement to obtain a building consent.
+As of the 15th January 2026 the Building and Construction (Small Stand-alone Dwellings) Amendment Bill, passed by the New Zealand government has come into effect.
+This Bill makes it easier, quicker, and less costly to build a small standalone dwelling (or granny flat) by exempting some from the requirement to obtain a building consent.

-By early 2026, setting up a shed granny flat could be more feasible for your home.
-Here’s a summary of the current granny flat regulations in NZ, what the Bill will change, and what the new rules involve.
+From early 2026, building a small self-contained dwelling or “granny flat” has become more cost effective.
+Here’s a summary of the previous granny flat regulations in NZ, and what the new rules involve.

-The Amendment Bill will introduce a building consent exemption for small standalone dwellings under certain conditions.
-Key proposed changes include:
+The Amendment Bill has introduced a building consent exemption for small standalone dwellings under certain conditions.
+Key changes include:

 1. Size, design and type

-- The exemption would cover new, standalone, single-storey dwellings up to 70sqm.
+• The exemption covers new, standalone, single-storey dwellings up to 70sqm.

 2. Who does the work

-- Building work must be done or supervised by authorised/licensed
+• Building work must be carried out or supervised by authorised/licensed building professionals.

 3. Notification to Council (Territorial Authority)

-- Before starting, the homeowner must apply for a Project Information Memorandum (PIM) to notify the council.
-This helps the council assess whether the proposed dwelling is likely to meet the exemption conditions, flag natural hazards or bylaws.
+• Before starting, the homeowner must apply for a Project Information Memorandum (PIM) to notify the council.
+This helps the council assess whether the proposed dwelling is likely to meet the exemption conditions and flag natural hazards or bylaws.

-- On completion, the homeowner must submit final records, certificates, plans, and notify the council.
+• On completion (must be within 2 years), the homeowner must submit final records, certificates, plans, and notify the council.
 There may also be development contributions (infrastructure charges) as part of this process.

 4. Liability, safety and compliance